magdairis/hillhacks-minutes/2019-05-21-hillhacks-discussion.md

 2 directions - more documentation for newcomers to take forward Have a formal association that allows for an 'office' or position of authority that can be filled in by anyone to take care of these things.

-Gunit will have connection with the local police this year.
+Guneet will have connection with the local police this year.
 An association that can take responsibility for such things.

 Usually people go to tech conferences then find out about HH.
 Today people see it as a formal event where they want to network, bring work, etc. as they have those expectations.